-Indexing, or property indexing, is a technique used in Ultipa to accelerate the retrieval of nodes and edges with specific properties.
+Indexing, or property indexing, is a technique used to accelerate the retrieval of nodes and edges with specific properties.
 By avoiding full graph scans, indexes enable the database to quickly locate relevant data.
 This is especially advantageous when working with large graphs.

-To retrieve node indexes in the current graph:
+Retrieve all indexes in the current graph:

 GQLSHOW NODE INDEX